Boris Bakal: Biography

 He was an artistic director and curator of the multidisciplinary urban festival "Hunting Season" (Stagione di Caccia) in Bologna, (Italy), from 1999 to 2001, and co-director and co-curator of Migrative Art Festival (within the Flying University Project), Louvain la Nuove (Belgium), 1993–1995 and Tunel Festival, Zagreb (Croatia) in 1995.

 He is also a co-founder and co-author of the projects of Bacači Sjenki/Shadow Casters (since 2001).
+Bakal is signatory of the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.